jeremymiller00/Predicting-Success-in-Online-Education/README.md

 Non-completion rates are higher and more varied for online college courses than for traditional “classroom” courses.
 Identifying students at risk for failing or dropping is the first step towards interventions which can lead to greater student success.

-The goal of this project is to use behavior and demographics to predict if students will successfully complete the course and flag students for intervention.
+The goal of this project is to use behavior and demographics to predict whether students will successfully complete the course and to flag students for intervention.

 ## Results

-After spliting the data based on time and using the first 1/4 of the course time, a random forest classifier provides a true positive rate of ~0.75.
-This means that about 75% of the students who will actually fail are predicted to do so by the mdoel.
+After splitting the data based on time and using the first 1/4 of the course time, a random forest classifier provides a true positive rate of ~0.75.
+This means that about 75% of the students who will actually fail are predicted to do so by the model.
 This is significantly better than the baseline true positive rate of ~0.58.

 ![classifier roc curve](reports/figures/rf_roc.png "Classifier ROC Curve")